ballerkobe808/invest/README - 1c NEGOTIATING W SELLER.md

 - mail postcard to empty address (Return address requested) post office will send it back to you
 - go to the courthouse and look up the property records - find the owner address

+### Owners that would consider seller financing

+1. Tired and burnt out
+2. Lives out of state
+3. Sick/personal circumstances
+4. Avoid capital gains tax
+5. Lare pre-payment penalty on loan
+6. Has property management problems

 ### Negotiation Tips

 Buy based on Numbers - Dont get emotionally attached!!